This Pappardelle Pasta with Mushrooms makes for an easy elegant dinner. With roasted garlic and spinach, this pasta is hearty and flavourful.

 My mouth is literally watering whilst typing this remembering how good it tasted hehe.

-If you love hearty and flavourful pastas, then you must try my Pasta e Fagioli, it's another classic!
+If you love hearty and flavourful dishes, then you must try my Pasta e Fagioli and Mushroom and Pea Risotto, classics!

 This pappardelle pasta with mushrooms recipe can easily be made vegan too by omitting the parmesan cheese.